- Mode of action [video]

 The basic structure of penicillins is a nucleus consisting of a beta-lactam ring (4 membered cyclic amide) and a side chain.
 The beta-lactam ring is necessary for antibacterial activity, and the side chain determines the antibacterial spectrum and pharmacologic properties.

 Beta-lactamases (also called penicillinases) are enzymes that deactivate penicillins by destroying the beta-lactam ring via hydrolysis.
 Beta-lactamases allow bacteria to be resistant to penicillin.

 Various penicillins differ mainly by the structure of the side chain.
 In addition to their structural differences, the penicillins differ in their antimicrobial spectrum, pattern of β-lactamase resistance (susceptibility to penicillinase), the ability to penetrate the outer membrane of gram-negative bacteria, bioavailability (stability in gastric acid), and behavior within the body (e.g. absorption, metabolism, distribution).

 Penicillins are bactericidal.
 They hinder bacterial cell wall synthesis leading to bacterial cell death.

 The penicillins inhibit bacterial transpeptidase enzymes which are involved in the synthesis of the bacterial cell wall.
 These enzymes are called "penicillin-binding proteins" (PBPs).
 Penicillins prevent these enzymes from creating cross-links between peptide chains in the cell wall.
 Penicillins subsequently activate the bacteria’s endogenous autolytic system leading to cell lysis and death.

-Organisms that are not actively multiplying or do not have a cell wall are NOT susceptable to penicillins.
+Organisms that are not actively multiplying or do not have a cell wall are NOT susceptible to penicillins.

 The penicillins can be classified according to their antibacterial activity: